irina-baeva/no-food-waste-project/README.md

 #### Running the project

-Runs the app in the development mode and open http://localhost:3000 to view it in the browser.
+Run the app in the development mode and open http://localhost:3000 to view it in the browser.
+From root folder:

 ```sh
 npm run dev